Introduction

 Scope of Review

-- Jurisdictional Overreach: Instances where the court exceeds its authority.
+Jurisdictional Overreach: Instances where the court has made decisions outside the scope of its legal authority.

-Example 1: Misapplication of Law - Contract Law
+Example 1: Misapplication of Law in a Contract Dispute

 Procedural Steps and Strategic Considerations